jimbobbennett/StarWarsCopilot/4-call-tools/README.md

     ChatOptions options = new() { Tools = tools };
     ```

-1. Add these options to the LLM call by passing them to `GetResponseAsync`:
+1. Add these options to the LLM call by passing them to `GetResponseAsync` inside the while loop:

     ```cs
     var result = await chatClient.GetResponseAsync(history, options);